sjeon87/ns-3-dev/src/aodvv2/progress.md

 - Management of external packets (ch.
 9)

-- Testing
+- Testing:

-We need to implement tests for the protocol to ensure that it works as expected.
+  - We need to implement tests for the protocol to ensure that it works as expected.
 This includes testing the protocol in various scenarios, such as:

     - Sending packets in a working network

     - Sending packets in the previous network with some broken link

     - Managing packets from an external network (without AODVv2)

     - more...

-And in all scenarios, verifying:
+  - And in all scenarios, verifying:

     - The state update of a route (by events or by timeouts)

     - The packets queue management

     - The route selection (by metrics)

     - more...